devstream-io/devstream/docs/plugins/github-repo-scaffolding-golang_plugin.md

     version: 0.0.1
   # options for the plugin
   options:
-    # the repo's owner. please use lowercase
+    # the repo's owner.
+It should be case-sensitive here; strictly use your GitHub user name.
     owner: daniel-hutao
     # the repo which you'd like to create
     repo: golang-demo